AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 - Try other types of steering geometry, particularly the Ackerman steering mechanism which allows a car to turn while avoiding tire slip.
 Though it is not that easy to implement, it should allow smoother and sharper turns if incorporated correctly, allowing the robot for a wider range of movements.
 - Test the capability of all-wheel drive (AWD) transmission which may improve the speed, acceleration, and stability of the robot.
 This is due to the fact that it distributes power across all four wheels, reducing the chance of wheels losing traction at high acceleration.
 However, it should be taken into consideration that AWD systems typically consumes more weight than RWD, which can reduce the maximum speed of the robot.
 - Select or develop custom wheels with appropriate dimensions and proper tires for better traction on the game field.
 This would lessen tire slip, improving the precision of the motor encoders thus enhancing the consistency of the robot.

+### 5.2.
+Power and Sense Management

+- Switch to other microcontrollers such as Arduino Uno or Raspberry Pi.
+These microcontrollers can handle much more motors and sensors and control a wide variety of electrical components, in comparison to the team’s robot current SPIKE™ Large Hub which can only control a maximum of six (6) selected motors and sensors.
+An additional motor for driving should maximize the speed of the robot and more sensors should make the robot more reliable.
+- Swap to much more advanced sensors that can return accurate and precise values in a short given amount of time while still consuming a reasonable amount of power.
+The team wasn't able to maximize the functionality of the robot's distance sensor because of its inaccuracy, hindering the robot from  consistently reading the position of the parking lot boundaries.

+***